johnsondavies/pencil-and-paper-games/README.md

 ````
 #### Running the program

-Load the file obstruction.lisp.
+Load the file **obstruction.lisp**.
 Then evaluate the following commands in the Listener:

     (in-package :obstruction)
     (obstruction #'human (alpha-beta-searcher 3 #'static-evaluation))